notsatan/auto-sub/README.md

 ```

 If *auto-sub* is unable to locate either FFmpeg or FFprobe, an error message will appear instead, or you'll be asked to manually enter path to FFmpeg/FFprobe executables.
-See the section on [miscellaneous flags](#miscellaneous-flags) for more help on this.
+See the section on [miscellaneous flags](#ffmpeg) to manually set the path to FFmpeg/FFprobe executables.

-### Advanced Setup
+**Advanced Setup**

 This section explains how to setup `auto-sub` to run it directly from the command prompt (without having to change directories).